Mi'kmawitasik is a Pilot Program

 How We Thrive | Listening to our Mi’kmaw neighbours

-Ella Nicholas, known by her spirit name Golden Eagle Woman, is a Mi’kmaw leader and the Tourism Coordinator for the Skye River Trail in We’koqma’q First Nation.
+Ella Nicholas, known by her spirit name Golden Eagle Woman, is a Mi’kmaw leader and the Tourism Coordinator.
+She works for Amkwesowaq Kisitu’titl Cultural Gift Shop, (Our First People’s Creation).
 Deeply committed to cultural preservation and community healing, Ella dedicates her work to fostering understanding and respect for Mi’kmaw traditions.

 Ella organizes cultural events and ceremonies, including traditional naming ceremonies and Grandmother Moon ceremonies.
 Her efforts reintroduce these vital practices to her community, offering opportunities for reflection, connection, and cultural awareness.
 She describes her learning journey as one shaped by a diverse group of knowledge keepers and cultural experts, whose guidance has enriched her work.